by Tomasz Fiedoruk AI-assisted content, reviewed by the author

 Step 3: Multi-Source Cross-Validation

-ETNA and Cumiana get their own independent AI analysis.
-Each station's spectrogram is analyzed separately with station-specific prompts (because the image formats and frequency ranges differ).
+Each station gets its own independent AI analysis.
+Every spectrogram is analyzed separately with station-specific prompts (because the image formats, frequency ranges, and color palettes differ across stations).

 The confidence score you see on the dashboard reflects cross-source agreement:

-- High confidence (3/3): All three stations report consistent activity levels
+• High confidence (6/6): All six stations report consistent activity levels

-- Low confidence (1/3): Only one station reporting — treat the data as indicative, not definitive
+• Low confidence (1-2/6): Only one or two stations reporting — treat the data as indicative, not definitive

 Step 4: Translation and Display